Workstation

 I’ve been in IT for over 20 years now and in my time I’ve seen some crazy stuff like –

-• A Goofy screen saver on a IBM PS/2 running OS/2 kept bringing down Token Ring till we found it
+- A Disney Goofy screen saver on a IBM PS/2 running OS/2 kept bringing down Token Ring every time it went in to screen saver mode.

 But this friend is one of the more weird issues I’ve come across….